chintito4ever/HA-drivvo/README.md

 ## Available Sensors

-After the integration is set up, the following sensors will be available for each configured vehicle:
+After the integration is set up, the following sensors will be available for each configured vehicle.
+Units of measurement are taken from your Drivvo account settings:

 - **Vehicle**: Vehicle name and model
-- **Odometer**: Current vehicle odometer reading
+- **Odometer**: Current vehicle odometer reading (units follow your Drivvo distance preference)
 - **Odometer Date**: Date of last odometer update
 - **Refuelling Total**: Number of total refuelling events
 - **Refuelling Last Average**: Last fuel consumption average